SAIASorg/SAIAS.org/README.md

 Through this project, you will explore key concepts like neural networks, deep learning, reinforcement learning, and advanced optimization algorithms, all of which contribute to the development of a more autonomous and capable AI system.

 SAIAS AI is still in its early stages, but it is structured to be easily extendable and scalable for future improvements.
-The current implementation demonstrates basic machine learning models and training loops, focusing on potential applications such as robotics, self-learning systems, and real-time feedback processing.
+The current implementation demonstrates basic machine learning models and training loops, focusing on potential applications such as robotics, self-learning systems, real-time feedback processing and more.

 ---